European Commission AltPNT Demonstration

 The outdoor test was conducted using a roof-mounted antenna, with results showcasing the exemplary performance of STL.
 The commercially available timing solution from Satelles performed flawlessly and continuously without a signal from GNSS not only for the 1-day and 14-day test periods but also for a full 100 days with 100% availability and continuity.

 Additionally, STL successfully completed a 100-day test in the absence of a GNSS signal.
-Timing accuracies in the range of 100 to 150 nanoseconds were achieved, with exceptional stability as well, proving that STL is a reliable and accurate source of time.
+Timing accuracies with exceptional stability proved that STL is a reliable and accurate source of time.

-NOTE: Inside GNSS recapped the JRC’s Demonstration Day in a late-July article.
+NOTE: Inside GNSS recapped the JRC’s Demonstration Day in a July 2022 article.